-- the EU proposal, presented during preparation of the World Summit on Sustainable Development, for global guidelines on Principle 10 (unfortunately rejected); - the preparation of the Guidance on Public Participation in Transboundary EIA, adopted under the Convention on Environmental Impact Assessment in a Transboundary Context (by providing both funding and case studies); - the improvement of information and public participation as provided by the Barcelona Convention on the Mediterranean Sea Protection (UNEP/MAP): Italy is committed to refocus the Regional Action Centre on Remote Sensing (ERS/RAC) by extending its activities to environmental information and communication; - the enforcement of the principles on access to information and public participation within the United Nations Convention to Combat Desertification through information projects and the organization of the International Conference on the Role of Women in Combat Desertification - the promotion of public awareness and participation within CBD - a more interactive participation of major groups in the UN-CSD and strengthening of civil society participation within UNEP.
+- The EU proposal, presented during preparation of the World Summit on Sustainable Development, for global guidelines on Principle 10 (unfortunately rejected); - The preparation of the Guidance on Public Participation in Transboundary EIA, adopted under the Convention on Environmental Impact Assessment in a Transboundary Context (by providing both funding and case studies); - The improvement of information and public participation as provided for by the Barcelona Convention on the Mediterranean Sea Protection (UNEP/MAP): Italy has refocused the Regional Action Centre on Remote Sensing (ERS/RAC): since 2010, ISPRA has been operating the UNEP/MAP Information and Communication Regional Activity Centre (INFO/RAC), with the mandate to develop infoMAP, the Mediterranean knowledge platform based upon the principles of the Shared Environmental Information Systems (SEIS). - The enforcement of the principles on access to information and public participation within the United Nations Convention to Combat Desertification through information projects and the organization of the International Conference on the Role of Women in Combat Desertification - The promotion of public awareness and participation within CBD - Supported a more interactive participation of major groups in the former UN-CSD, and on the newly established High Level Political Forum, and the strengthening of civil society participation within UNEP.

 In 2007 the MoE, in order to raise the awareness of its own officials dealing with international negotiations in environmental fora, has organized an internal consultation on the Almaty Guidelines.
 Moreover has duly informed the Ministry of Foreign Affairs on the Guidelines contents.
-In 2008, together with the University of Bologna, has organized a national workshop to inform civil society with regard to public participation in international fora and to collect experiences of participation and indications by Italian NGOs.
+In 2008, together with the University of Bologna, has organized a national workshop to inform the civil society with regard to public participation in international fora and to collect experiences of participation and indications by Italian NGOs.

-It is general praxis that, when the MoE organizes an international event, it invites civil society to actively participate.
-This was the case for example with the 2004 International Forum on Partnership for Sustainable Development, with a series of events organized in 2006-2007 on bioenergy and climate change (in particular the 2007 Climate Change National Conference), with the 2009 G8-Environment in Siracusa and with the 2010 Ministerial Conference on environment and Halth in Parma.
+It is general praxis that, when the MoE organizes an international event, it invites the civil society to actively participate.
+This was the case for example with the 2004 International Forum on Partnership for Sustainable Development, with a series of events organized in 2006-2007 on bioenergy and climate change (in particular the 2007 Climate Change National Conference), with the 2009 G8-Environment in Siracusa, with the 2010 Ministerial Conference on Environment and Health in Parma, and with the National Conferences on REACH and on Biodiversity and Green Economy (this last one organized within the University's premises in Rome).

 With regard to participation in international conferences on environment and sustainable development, preparatory meetings are usually held at the national level for the major events (e.g. Summits on Sustainable Development and the United Nations Convention on Climate Change), with the participation of major groups.
-In certain cases, NGOs and other stakeholders form part of the Italian delegation(in particular since a number of years within the Italian delegation dealing with climate change at least one representative by NGOs is present)
+In particular, before and after the Rio+20 Summit, two meetings were organized with civil society organizations with the objective to exchange ideas and information.
+One of the results of Rio+20 was the start up of an intergovernmental process devoted to the definition of Sustainable Development Goals: the Ministry of Foreign Affairs and the MoE consequently have set up a roundtable to involve all the interest institutions and the civil society in the post-2015 debate (i.e. the revision of the MDGs and the approval of SDGs).
+In certain cases, NGOs and other stakeholders form part of the Italian delegation (in particular since a number of years within the Italian delegation dealing with climate change at least one representative by NGOs is present and kept informed; one civil society representative was admitted in the national delegation at the 68th UNGA session, dealing especially with sustainable development);